 Measuring Monitoring ROI

-A simple tracking method: create a spreadsheet where you log each monitoring alert that led to a specific action, and estimate the revenue impact.
-Most active e-commerce sellers find monitoring pays for itself within the first month through a single well-timed pricing adjustment or restock.
+Track the value your monitoring generates: revenue from pricing wins and stock captures, price floors protected through MAP enforcement, and hours saved on manual checking.
+Log each alert that led to an action in a spreadsheet with its estimated revenue impact.
+Most active sellers find monitoring pays for itself within the first month through a single well-timed pricing adjustment or restock.

 Getting Started